DarkStarSword/3d-fixes/Unity5/README.md

 - Incompatible with various other fixes that need world-space adjustments (unless they are self-contained and do not require additional matrices to be copied/inverted with Helix Mod)

+- Does not work with Unity 5.3, but could be adapted to do so fairly easily.

 Alternate DX9 Fix
 -----------------